Twenty-seventh meeting, 29 May - 1 June, 2018

 The PAGE meeting takes place in an informal atmosphere with vivid scientific discussion.
 PAGE 2018 will be held at the Montreux Music & Convention Center.
 The meeting starts with a welcome reception at “Marché couvert” (Covered market) in Montreux city center on Tuesday evening 29 May.
 The scientific programme will start on Wednesday morning 30 May and will end at noon on Friday 1 June.
 Participants are encouraged to attend all conference days and present their work in the form of an oral presentation or poster.

 Abstracts and Apps

-The program and abstracts will be available half April as a single document for download.
+The program and abstracts can be downloaded as a single document (in pdf or docx format).
 Note that no printed abstracts are available at the conference so print them at home or use the special Apps that have been developed for iPhone and Android to view all abstracts off-line on your portable device.